 - 3. Click New Authority Field. - 4.
 Add a Name to the authority field.
 Enter any number of characters. - 5.
 Add a Description to describe the type of data that should be entered in this tag.
 Enter any number of characters. - 6.
 Select a Main Entry if you are linking the tag(s) to another entry. - 7.
 Add a tag in the authority record. - 8.
 Add a subfield in the authority record.
 Multiple subfields should be entered without commas or spaces. - 9.
-Click Save.
+Add either a value of 1, 2, or leave empty if not applicable for the Non-filing indicator field to denote the which will be the non-filing indicator.

-- 10.Create the corresponding tag in the bibliographic record that should contain this information.
-Click the None link in the Controlled Bib Fields column. - 11.Click New Control Set Bib Field. - 12.Add the corresponding tag in the bibliographic record. - 13.Click Save.
+11.Create the corresponding tag in the bibliographic record that should contain this information.
+Click the None link in the Controlled Bib Fields column.

+12.Click New Control Set Bib Field.

+13.Add the corresponding tag in the bibliographic record.